spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 ## Merchant statuses

-The Marketplace administrator manages merchants and sets their statuses in the Back Office.
+A Marketplace administrator manages merchants and sets their statuses in the Back Office.
 Merchant statuses define the level of access of the specific merchant to:

 * The Merchant Portal:
     * *Waiting for approval*.
 Once the merchant record is created, this status is applied.